-Even when a woman facing an unplanned pregnancy has strong personal and family relationships, her perceptions of what others might think or say can still carry a lot of weight in her decision.
+Even when a woman facing an unexpected pregnancy has strong personal and family relationships, her perceptions of what others might think or say may still influence her decision.
+Her choices might be dictated by what seems to be the path of least resistance.

-Denise Beck, from the Choices medical pregnancy center, says that recent clients who ultimately chose to visit an abortion clinic were either fearful of disappointing parents, or were unwilling to be connected to the baby’s father for the rest of their lives.
+Denise Beck, from the Choices medical pregnancy center, says that many clients who visit an abortion clinic are fearful of disappointing parents.
+Likewise, some were afraid of staying connected to the baby’s father for the rest of their lives.

 This was particularly true in Della’s* situation.
-Money was a concern, but it was pressure from her boyfriend, combined with the prospect of letting down her parents, that ultimately pushed Della toward abortion.
+Money was a concern, but it was pressure from her boyfriend that ultimately pushed Della toward abortion.
+It didn’t help that she was afraid of letting down her parents.

 “I didn’t have the financial ability to support myself or a baby,” she says, “but that wasn’t the deciding factor – there is plenty of assistance for single moms.”

-Although Della’s life is in a much better place today, she does not intend to share her past with her family.
+Although Della’s life is in a much better place today, she does not plan on sharing her past with her family.

 “My family will never know what I went through,” she says, “because even now I know that they would look at me through eyes of disappointment and judgement.”

-In a video expressing regret for the abortion she had as a teen, Carrie Gordon Earll, vice president for government and public policy at Focus on the Family, spoke to the lack of freedom women experience in these situations.
+In a video expressing regret for the abortion she had as a teen, Carrie Gordon Earll, speaks to the lack of freedom women experience in these situations.
+Carrie is the vice president for government and public policy at Focus on the Family.
+She says that when women are pressured into taking the path of least resistance, it’s not a good sign.

 “Abortion feels like your only choice if you want to keep your place in school or the workforce.
 That’s not empowerment for women … that’s bondage.”